mynl/aggregate/doc/5_technical_resources/5_x_portfolio_calculations.rst

 A ``Portfolio`` is a collection of ``Aggregate`` objects.
-The class computes the densities of each aggregate component as well as the sum, and also computes the variables shown in :raw-latex:`\cref{tab:port-deets}`.
+The class computes the densities of each aggregate component as well as the sum, and also computes the variables shown in XXXX.
 These variables are central to many allocation algorithms.
 All computations use FFTs to compute relevant convolutions and surface integrals. :math:`X_i(a` represents recoveries to line :math:`i` when total capital is :math:`a` and lines have equal